mai-amber/Thermal-Sense/README.md

 ###  Thermal-to-Auditory Mapping Algorithm

-Once we have a cleaned, normalized thermal image, we need to turn its 2D temperature data into a 1D sequence of sounds.
-ThermalSense does this in two main steps:
+After cleaning and normalizing the thermal image, ThermalSense transforms the 2D temperature data into a 1D sequence of sounds using a musical, information-rich approach.

-** Spatial → Temporal & Pitch Encoding
+**Spatial Encoding: Image → Sound**

-*Horizontal → Time
+*Horizontal (X) → Time & Stereo*

-We “scan” the image left-to-right, one column at a time.
-If a full sweep is 3 s and there are 32 columns, each column gets ~0.094 s of audio.
+The system scans the image left-to-right, column by column.

+Each column is assigned a short time slot in the final sound (for example, a 32-column image over 3 seconds gives ~0.094s per column).

+To add spatial cues, sound from left columns is played more in the left speaker, and right columns more in the right—helping listeners locate features horizontally.

-*Vertical → Pitch
+*Vertical (Y) → Pitch (Note)*

-Within each column, a pixel’s row (top → bottom) maps to a musical pitch: top rows become higher notes, bottom rows lower notes.
-We compute a raw frequency and then snap it to the nearest note in a pentatonic scale so every chord stays harmonious.
+Within each column, the row (vertical position) determines the musical pitch:

+Top rows map to higher notes, bottom rows to lower notes.

+But instead of using any possible frequency, ThermalSense “quantizes” each calculated pitch to the nearest note in a pentatonic scale.

+The pentatonic scale (built from fixed frequency ratios over four octaves, starting at A3 = 220 Hz) contains only notes that sound harmonious together.

+This “snapping” ensures all simultaneous notes make pleasant, musical chords—no matter how many spots are active at once.

+**Why Pentatonic Quantization?**
+The pentatonic scale avoids musical clashes (“dissonance”) by leaving out half-step intervals (minor seconds, tritones).

+Even when multiple notes play together (e.g., several hot/cold spots in a column), they combine into pleasant harmonies—not a jumble.

+This is key for usability and comfort in long-term or real-time use.

-**Temperature → Volume & Timbre
+**Temperature → Volume & Timbre**

-*Volume scales with how hot (or cold) the pixel is—hotter = louder, cooler = softer.

-*Timbre defaults to two instrument voices:

-Brass-like for “warm”/“hot” ranges (rich, harmonic waveform)
+Volume: The hotter (or colder) the pixel, the louder its note in the output sound.

+Timbre (Instrument Sound):

+Hot or warm regions: “Brass-like” (rich, harmonically complex sound)

-Reed-like for “cool” ranges (pure sine with light vibrato)
+Cold regions: “Reed-like” (clean sine wave with gentle vibrato)

-*In Custom Mode, you supply your own frequency for each named temperature band—so you could even make “warm” pixels always play at 880 Hz, regardless of row.

-**Chord Assembly & Stereo Panning

-If multiple pixels in one column fall into active ranges, we play all their notes simultaneously (a chord).

-We pan each column’s chord slightly left or right in stereo—early columns favor the left speaker, later columns the right—giving an extra spatial cue.
+Neutral: Can be silent or use a different tone if desired.

+Custom Mode: You can override this mapping and assign any base frequency to each temperature range.

+Chord Assembly
+For every column, all active notes (from pixels in hot/cold ranges) are played at the same time—a musical chord.

+Because all notes are from the pentatonic scale, every chord is pleasant and easy to interpret.